TheAlgorithms/Java/src/main/java/com/thealgorithms/datastructures/lists/README.md

 ### Description

 LinkedList is a data structure in which data is stored in a linear manner.
 It usually contains a data field and a link to the memory location of the next mode.
+A linked list is a linear collection of data elements whose order is not given by their physical placement in memory.
+It is a data structure consisting of a collection of nodes which together represent a sequence.

 ### Structure